igravitystudios/matchimals.fun/README.md

 ## About

-Zoozle was built as a proof-of-concept by Chris Heninger (@chrisheninger) and Hannah Nolan (@mshannahnv).
+Matchimals was built as a proof-of-concept by Chris Heninger (@chrisheninger) and Hannah Nolan (@mshannahnv).
 The gameplay is inspired by a 1959 card game called Busy Bee. 🐝 🃏

 This project is sponsored by [iGravity Studios](https://igravitystudios.com)– a custom software shop with an emphasis on UI/UX development based in Phoenix, Arizona.